The founder's story

 Right now there is a father somewhere who just got served papers and has no idea what to do.
 There is a mother who just found out her children are being told lies about her and she has nothing in writing.
 There is a parent who is about to walk into a courtroom with emotion and no evidence, facing someone who showed up with a binder.

 I know exactly who that person is.
-I was that person — for eight years.
+I was that person — for eleven years.
 And I am also the person who is years past the papers being signed, and still needs it.

 I rebuilt CustodyMate for the parent who just received notice.
 Every feature, every workflow, every prompt in the AI Assist — designed for the moment you are most disoriented and most at risk of making costly mistakes.